kekland/musique/README.md

 # musique

+> [!CAUTION]
+> Super early version of the project.
+Nothing works yet (except for playing files).
+I'll iterate on this project quickly, as I need it for myself.
+Use at your own risk.

 Free and open-source local music player.
 I have canceled my Spotify subscription, so I now need something that can play my local music files.
 I have tried many different apps, but nothing really worked for me.
 The plan for this project is as follows:

 - Simple and clean UI (probably based on m3 expressive) that would be easy to use after Spotify